robfatland/nexus/data/api.md

 ```

-### open tasks
+# open tasks

 In the process of learning how to build the Oceanography data system: Questions come up,
-and not all can be answered in the moment; so here is the accuulator.
+and not all can be answered in the moment; so here is the accumulator.
 Write more documentation
 on/as/for....

+- I seem to be testing using localhost:7071 on my laptop that forwards to the VM
+    - What port on the VM?
+Also 7071?
+How do I find this?
+What about the other port in VSCode?
 - Not annotated yet: Start up and configure a VM on the Azure cloud as a base of operations
 - `pandas` Dataframe column zero: For sensors this is a Timestamp (not an integer)
     - It would be helpful to review the formalism per Jake